After reassessment of the decision to ban climbing on Uluru, Elders have now decided to keep the climb open

 Ever since news of the closure was announced, there has been an unprecedented amount of flooding in the region.
 Scientists have confirmed that the flood waters are in fact tears flowing from around 60% of Australia’s non-Indigenous population.
 Indigenous Elders also ‘shed tears’ after hearing a whitefullas admission that climbing Ayers rock was a tradition in his family that could be traced back 2 generations.

-The white tears were not a concern during the first few days after the decision.
+The tears were not a concern during the first few days after the decision.
 However the tears became torrential after fire destroyed the replica Uluru/Ayers rock petrol station in NSW which was also home to Australia’s only dedicated Golliwog shop.

-The sheer amount of white tears is causing a great imbalance across central Australia.
-Not only is the flooding a danger, but the salt content of the tears is so severe, it has the potential to destroy the area completely.
+The sheer amount of salty tears is causing a great imbalance across central Australia.
+Not only is the flooding a danger, the salt content is so severe, it has the potential to destroy the area completely.

 The Elders will also be erecting new and exclusive ‘Ayers rock’ signage at the base of the climb for those ‘special Australians’ who love to reminisce on days gone by.
 This decision was made after the reaction to the climb closure included many comments by people who are still salty about the official name changes from Ayers rock / Uluru in 1992 to Uluru / Ayers rock in 2002.